6 Questions to Ask When Considering TV Programming Options

 How do you budget for TV programming?
 Is there a flat fee?
 Do you charge it as a percentage of costs?
 Does it bring some additional revenue?

-The same questions can be asked about the senior internet and voice services.
+The same questions can be asked about high speed internet and voice services for seniors.
 Most communities will choose one of four options:

 - Let your residents bring their own